Key Takeaways 📈 📊

 Download: Top Business Media by Audience Size below

 This data is a 2022 snapshot showing how active each media outlet is when posting on their social media channels.
 This number should not be confused with coverage volume.
 Coverage volume is the total number of articles posted on the outlets.
-Post volume is what’s published on social media.
+Coverage volume is what’s published on social media.
 It’s very rarely the same number.

 Why is this data important?
 Typically, if a specific business news outlet has a large footprint on social media, it usually equates to them posting frequently.
 A glance shows that most of these outlets are active on Twitter and Facebook.
 Like the above graph, if you select TikTok Posts in the drop-down menu, you’ll see the same outlets and their corresponding post volume for 2022.